cpjobling/eg-150-textbook/lti_systems/lti2.md

 (eigenfunctions_of_continuous_time_LTI_systems)=
 ## Eigenfunctions of Continuous-Time LTI Systems

-In Unit 2.4 [UnSystems and Classification of Systems ](https://cpjobling.github.io/eg-150-textbook/signals_and_systems/systems/index.html#ex4-7) (Example {ref}`ex4_7`) we saw that the eigenfunctions of continuous-time LTI system represented by the complex exponentials $e^{st}$, with $s$ a complex variable.
+In [Unit 2.4: Systems and Classification of Systems ](https://cpjobling.github.io/eg-150-textbook/signals_and_systems/systems/index.html#ex4-7) (Example {ref}`ex4_7`) we saw that the eigenfunctions of continuous-time LTI system represented by the complex exponentials $e^{st}$, with $s$ a complex variable.

 +++ {"slideshow": {"slide_type": "fragment"}}